-- Restate the main idea. - Example: Childhood obesity is a growing problem in North America. - Summarize the key points in the paragraph. - Example: A lack of healthy choices, poor parenting, and an addiction to video games are among the many factors contributing to childhood obesity. - Draw a conclusion based on the information in the paragraph. - Example: These statistics indicate that unless we take action, childhood obesity rates will continue to rise. - Make a prediction, suggestion, or recommendation about the information in the paragraph. - Example: Based on this research, more than 60 percent of children in North American will be morbidly obese by the year 2030 unless we take evasive action. - Offer an additional observation about the controlling idea. - Example: Childhood obesity is an entirely preventable tragedy.
+· Restate the main idea.

+Example: Childhood obesity is a growing problem in North America.

+• Summarize the key points in the paragraph.

+Example: A lack of healthy choices, poor parenting, and an addiction to video games are among the many factors contributing to childhood obesity.

+• Draw a conclusion based on the information in the paragraph.

+Example: These statistics indicate that unless we take action, childhood obesity rates will continue to rise.

+Make a prediction, suggestion, or recommendation about the information in the paragraph.

+Example: Based on this research, more than 60 percent of children in North American will be morbidly obese by the year 2030 unless we take evasive action.

-- 1. The concluding sentence is a good place to introduce a new idea, because readers find that engaging. - A. True - B. False - 2.
-Fill in the missing words to complete the metaphor. - If a paragraph is a hamburger, the topic sentence is the \\\\\ bun and the concluding sentence is the \\\\\bun.
-This makes the body of the paragraph the \\\\\(unless you prefer a veggie burger).
+Offer an additional observation about the controlling idea.

+Example: Childhood obesity is an entirely preventable tragedy.

+On your own paper, write one example of each type of concluding sentence based on a topic of your choice.